starfrost013/SymX/SymX/Content/readme.txt

 * Added -infile - will attempt to download all files from a CSV generated with -generatecsv (this only works with Alpha 4-generated CSVs due to the lack of a properly functional URL column)
 * Fixed invalid MassView URL generation bug
 * Download report now reports URLs per second
-* Fixed multiple file downloading always having using the file name of the first file found
+* Fixed multiple file downloading always using the file name of the first file found
 * Added a temporary file generated with the list of successful links.
 Useful if it goes over scrollback or you crash. -dontgeneratetempfile / -dtemp suppresses the generation of this log file.
 * Added vanity logo in \Content
 * Added timeout handling.